-This could include bigger projects such as lobbying with LSE key stakeholders for more inclusive policies, which especially affect LGBT+ students or smaller initiatives such as collaborating with relevant clubs, societies and campaigns on events and initiatives
+This could include bigger projects such as lobbying with LSE key stakeholders for more inclusive policies, which especially affect LGBTQ+ students or smaller initiatives such as collaborating with relevant clubs, societies and campaigns on events and initiatives

 Set and carry out annual objectives

 Annual objectives include changes you would like LSE to implement and lobby for, running a week of events such as Pride Week in collaboration with LSESU staff, clubs, societies and the wider student body

 Attend 121s with relevant LSESU staff once a month, and remain in regular contact through email/phone between meetings

 A Campaigns and Policy Coordinator will be assigned to support you throughout the duration of your role and help you with achieving your projects